benibela/mailfilter/README.md

 The two commands `=>` and `mark seen` should probably become more user configurable.

+If you use contains filters like `subject: ..`, the script should ensure that the resulting maildrop script is valid.
+However, if custom regular expressions are used, e.g. `subject: /.../`, it does not check whether the regular expression is valid.
+So one should always run  `echo | maildrop` to check if the mailfiltering still works after editing these expressions.

 Dovecot uses mailfolders like `$MAILDIR/.a.b.c` for a folder c in b in a.
 Here we write such a folder as `a.b.c`